dawedawe/resharper-fsharp/ReSharper.FSharp/docs/using_a_custom_fcs.md

 ## Debugging

 You can now open the ReSharper.FSharp solution with your Rider IDE and start a Debug session.
 To step into the sources of FCS, set a breakpoint on a call to it and when the breakpoint is hit, step into it.
-That should open your local JetBrains FCS sources and you can continue stepping through FCS code.
+That should open your local JetBrains branch FCS sources and you can continue stepping through FCS code.

 ## Caveats

-You might need to clean your `JetBrains\fsharp\artifacts\` folder if you repeatedly want to build packages.
+You might need to clean your `fsharp\artifacts\` folder if you repeatedly want to build packages.

 Depending on the exact state of the code bases you might need to do some more changes to let things compile.
 For example, at the time of writing it was needed to comment out